KansasAcademicDecathlon/playbook/Registration.md

 1. Compose an email with the subject *Regionals Registration Link* or *State Registration Link*
 1. Past the link in the body of the email.
 1. Address the email to the coach(es) of the school
-1. Send the email and repeat for the other schools
+1. Send the email and repeat it for the other schools

 After sending out all the individual emails, send out a group email to all the coaches stating, "You should have received a link to your school's registration just now."
 Add the schedule and other details for the day of the competition.
 Remind the coaches the GPA worksheets are due the day of the competition.
+Students should bring an approved calculator, pencils, and a resumé or activities sheet.

 ## Due Date